inkdropapp/docs-old/src/pages/manual/searching-notes.md

 Inkdrop provides two search scopes:

-- **Local**: It searches current context of the note list.
-It is useful if you would like to just filter notes shown in the note list.
+- **Local**: It searches the current items of the note list.
-- **Global**: It searches all notes, regardless of which notebook, tag or status is currently selected.
+- **Global**: It searches all notes across notebooks including dropped/completed status.

-When search scope is local, the search bar on top of the note list has "Filter" placeholder with funnel icon as following image.
+When search scope is local, the search bar on top of the note list has "Filter" placeholder with funnel icon as the following image.
-While you are navigating notes, search scope automatically switches to local.
+While you are exploring notes, search scope automatically switches to local.

 ![Search Bar](./searching-notes_search-bar-local.png)